 However the depressant effect also acts on the limbic system which is a set of six inner structures in the human brain which is believed to be the emotional centre of the brain.
 It is believed that the function of the limbic system is to control our emotions and behaviour (and interestingly also believed to be responsible for forming long-term memories).
 When alcohol depresses the function of the limbic system its ability to regulate our emotions decreases, with the result that our emotions tend to run unchecked.
 This is why drunks tend to be overly emotional, be it angry, aggressive, sad, self-pitying, argumentative or regretful.

 So let’s now leave the science behind and look at a practical example.
 You have an argument with your partner and feel angry.
 You take a drink and feel better.
-The initial ‘boost’ (ie the deadening of the negative feeling of anger) dissipates and you very quickly end up just as angry as before and need another drink to dampen the anger.
+The initial ‘boost’ (ie the deadening of the negative feeling of anger) is quickly countered by the brain which releases stimulants and stress hormones to counter the depressive effects of the alcohol.
+So you very quickly end up just as angry as before and need another drink to dampen the anger.
 And so the drinking continues.

 You can probably already see the problem with taking a drink to relieve anger, stress, misery etc. The drinking has to continue for the relief to continue.
 However there are three additional problems that we need to factor in.

 Secondly the mental deadening effect which provides relief from the anger dissipates far quicker than the physical intoxication.
-This is dealt with in Chapter 5 of Alcohol Explained on ‘The Relaxing Effects of Alcohol’ which can also be found in the 1st 5 Chapters (here) but suffice to say that we become increasingly intoxicated as we chase the fleeting feeling of mental relaxation.
+This is dealt with in the Chapter on ‘The Relaxing Effects of Alcohol’ which can be found in the 1st 5 Chapters (here) but suffice to say that we become increasingly intoxicated as we chase the fleeting feeling of mental relaxation.

 The third problem is that the physical intoxication affects the limbic system, with the result that as we continue to drink our brains become increasingly unable to regulate our emotions (in this case anger).